google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 ~Author Unknown

-You can read more about what a circle journal actually is at Families.com if you like.
+You can read more about what a circle journal is at Families.com if you like.
+There are many different ways to make them.

-This little scalloped album measured about 4" x 4" (about 10cm x 10cm).
-I made this album for a scrapbook swap I was in.
+I decided to make mine a small journal.
+I chose a little scalloped chipboard album that measured about 4" x 4" (about 10cm x 10cm).
 The swap directions for this entry were to scrap a page about a childhood memory using only black and white supplies, and a photo was optional.
-As my particular childhood memory was tied up with a photo I decided to use one.
+As my particular childhood memory was tied up with a photo I decided to use a black and white photo.

 I happened to have some lovely black and white paper that was striped on one side and flowered on the other.
 When I searched my stash I found some black and white flowers and some white pearls along with some black ribbon and some plain white cardstock.
 That was enough to spark a plan!